aymennegadi/Classification/README.md

 ## Objective

-This repository is intended for students and beginners who want to learn classification algorithms from both theoretical and practical perspectives through clear explanations, mathematical foundations, worked examples, and well-structured LaTeX documentation.
+This repository is intended for students, beginners, and self-learners who want to study classification algorithms from both theoretical and practical perspectives.
+Each chapter combines intuitive explanations, mathematical foundations, worked examples, and well-structured LaTeX documentation to provide a clear and comprehensive learning experience.